danielbodnar/awesome-stars/README.md

 - [asyncapi/studio](https://github.com/asyncapi/studio) - Visually design your AsyncAPI files and event-driven architecture.
 - [asyncapi/spec](https://github.com/asyncapi/spec) - The AsyncAPI specification allows you to create machine-readable definitions of your asynchronous APIs.
 - [statelyai/xstate](https://github.com/statelyai/xstate) - State machines and statecharts for the modern web.
+- [diggerhq/digger](https://github.com/diggerhq/digger) - Digger is an open source IaC orchestration tool.
+Digger allows you to run IaC in your existing CI pipeline ⚡️
 - [upgundecha/howtheyaws](https://github.com/upgundecha/howtheyaws) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world use Amazon Web Services (AWS)
 - [smeijer/unimported](https://github.com/smeijer/unimported) - Find and fix dangling files and unused dependencies in your JavaScript projects.
 - [tsedio/tsed](https://github.com/tsedio/tsed) - :triangular_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code mo
+- [conventional-changelog/standard-version](https://github.com/conventional-changelog/standard-version) - :trophy: Automate versioning and CHANGELOG generation, with semver.org and conventionalcommits.org
 - [webinstall/webi-installers](https://github.com/webinstall/webi-installers) - Primary and community-submitted packages for webinstall.dev
 - [charmbracelet/glamour](https://github.com/charmbracelet/glamour) - Stylesheet-based markdown rendering for your CLI apps 💇🏻‍♀️
 - [vkarampinis/awesome-icons](https://github.com/vkarampinis/awesome-icons) - A curated list of awesome Web Font Icons